clawpack/pyclaw/doc/petclaw/rulesProposal.rst

 Docstring conventions
 =====================
+I think that docstrings is a python feature.
+For C++ I know `Doxygen <http://www.stack.nl/~dimitri/doxygen/docblocks.html>`_, which can be used also for Fortran.

-If you violate these conventions, the worst you'll get is some dirty looks.
+In python, if you violate the docstring conventions, the worst you'll get is some dirty looks.
 But some software (such as the `Docutils <http://docutils.sourceforge.net/>`_ docstring processing system) will be aware of the conventions, so following them will get you the best results.

 A docstring is a string literal that occurs as the first statement in a module, function, class, or method definition.
 Such a docstring becomes the ``__doc__ special`` attribute of that object.